 Transcriptie: Katrin Kaufer

 This is Leaders in Finance, welcome to an extra episode of our podcast about the financial world.
 This time, we’re talking about banking with good intentions and the big money that is needed to make this world a better place.
 But first, a warm thank you to our sponsors for their ongoing support.
-They are: Interim Valley, Odgers Berndtson executive search and Roland Berger.
+They are: Kayak, Odgers Berndtson executive search and Roland Berger.

 Our guest wrote a book on how the banking business commits to green and social values.
 She says “Money as a social construct allows us to completely disconnect from our reality and therefore, it takes a little more of an effort in the financial world to stay connected to reality.”
 So, in order to stay grounded, let’s listen to our guest in this episode, Katrin Kaufer, your host is Jeroen Broekema.

 Jeroen: Welcome to a new episode of Leaders in Finance.
 This is an extra episode in which we explore a particular topic or we discuss a book.
 This time, we do the latter; we talk to the author of a book.
 We have Katrin Kaufer this week, she’s the author of the book titled Just Money, with the subtitle Mission-Driven Banks and the Future of Finance. welcome, Katrin, to the show!

 Katrin: Thanks so much, wonderful to be here.